 Late submissions are strongly discouraged.
 Late submissions will receive a full letter grade deduction for each day past the deadline.
 Work submitted more than two weeks late will not be accepted.

-All assignments are due before the start of class unless otherwise noted.
+All assignments (both in digital and hardcopy form) are due before the start of class unless otherwise noted.